cjdbarlow/Part-One/excitable_cells.md

 * Stimulating an excitable cell increases Na<sup>+</sup> permeability
 This increases (i.e. makes less negative) membrane potential
-* If several stimuli, or a large enough stimuli raises the membrane potential above the **threshold potential**, then an action potential will be generated
+* If several stimuli, or a large enough stimulus raises the membrane potential above the **threshold potential**, then an action potential will be generated
 * This is due to **fast Na<sup>+</sup> channels**
     * Also known as **voltage-gated** Na<sup>+</sup> channels
     * Open when **membrane potential** exceeds **threshold potential**